nekr0z/matebook-applet/README.md

 ## Installation and setup
 The applet requires no installation as such.
 However, it has dependencies, its functionality may be limited without proper setup, and you may want to add it to autorun so that it gets started automatically when you load your DE.
 Read on for the details.

-However, it depends on GTK+ and `libappindicator` to be installed on your system, and it relies on underlying pieces of software to be installed so that it is user-accessible (more on that below).

 ### Debian
 Debian users can add this repo:
 ```